BenWalleshauser/Predicting-SST-w-.-Coupled-RCs/README.md

 # Predicting Sea Surface Temperatures with Coupled Reservoir Computers

 Reservoir computing is a type of neural net that uses randomly generated input and middle weights, which effectively reduces training time compared to a traditional RNN.
 In these files, coupled reservoir computers are utilized in order to predict global sea surface temperatures (SST).
-In order to create a trained model which will then subsequently forecast SSTs, simply open the file in the `Code` folder titled `Main` and hit run.
+In order to create a trained model which will then subsequently forecast SSTs, download the processed dataset (see section below) then simply open the file in the `Code` folder titled `Main` and hit run.

 If you'd like to see previously collected results animated on a map or globe, download one of the MP4s above.